ChadsArcade/VMMenu/README.md

 Optionally you can install upx and use the compile.sh script in the VMMenu/Linux directory to compile and compress the resulting vmmenu file.

-This works even on a raspberry pi, obviously you won't be able to hook up a ZVG board... but you can develop and test the code and simulate how it will look on a vector monitor.
+This works even on a Raspberry Pi, obviously you won't be able to hook up a ZVG board to a Pi... but you can develop and test the code and simulate how it will look on a vector monitor.

 ![alt text](https://raw.githubusercontent.com/ChadsArcade/VMMenu/master/pics/LinuxVMMenu1.jpg "Linux VMMenu in a window")